ritmillio/next-reveal/README.md

 # Usage

 ### RevealWrapper
-You can animate single elements with RevealWrapper, just wrap your component inside RevealWrapper and base animate will be applied.
+You can animate single elements with RevealWrapper, just wrap your component inside RevealWrapper and base animation will be applied.

 Base usage
 ```js